 Applied Introductory to The Art and Science of Futures Studies

 Applied Introductory to The Art and Science of Futures Studies.
-The course, endorsed by the World Futures Studies Federation, is offered in Persian language.
+The course, endorsed by the World Futures Studies Federation, was offered in Persian language.
 The course was designed and developed by the former WFSF President, Dr. Jennifer Gidley.
-The Instructor is WFSF Director, Mr. Victor Vahidi Motti.
-The course is delivered by the Science & Technology Think Tank for the Contemporary World Tehran (ST3.ir).
-The nine-week course is available for view here.
+The Instructor was WFSF Director, Mr. Victor Vahidi.
+The course was delivered by the Science & Technology Think Tank for the Contemporary World Tehran (ST3.ir). [click here to know more]

 OVERALL COURSE STRUCTURE: INTRODUCTORY 3-UNIT COURSE

 The course will present many important concepts, theories, methods and case studies from the futures studies field to the students, in such a way that it will expose them to many new ideas and ways to think about “the future” and their own “preferred futures.”